 The location is inhabited and well known since the ancient times, with references to its residents and the sanctuary of Caryatid Artemis.
 The village is also related to the Caryatids, the young girls of Karyes, which are illustrated in the famous monument in the Erechtheion of Acropolis, as well as in an effigy in a high site of the settlement.

-In Byzantium the place has been renamed as Arahova, which also means place of walnuts, and kept that name since the 20th century.
+In Byzantium the place has been renamed as Megali (Great) Arachova, a name that was kept since the 20th century.
+The origin of the name Arachova is due to either the Slavic language (=place of wallnuts) or Vlach (= mountain ridge).
 Its inhabitants were well known for their independent spirit and they were sacrificed for the Hellenic nation's struggles.
 They participated at the Hellenic Nation's Revolution in 1821, they were burned down by Ibrahim and fought against the Germans in WW II, who destroyed the village during the "Burn down of Arahova".

 Today, the surface of the Karyes community of Sparta municipality is the biggest in Lakonia prefecture and it is situated in the north forming a triangle.
 Most of the land is used for livestock purposes, but there is also a big forest situated at the north-east part of the community (Karyes Forest).
 On a small part of land near the village and on the "Karyes Plateau" they cultivate potatoes, wheat, oats, vegetables etc., and there are also some fields with walnuts and chestnut trees.